Koottu Puzhukkal: Production

 Koottu Puzhukkal is based on the novel of the same name by Anuradha Ramanan.
 Since the film's plot was primarily set in a housing complex, the film was shot at Kamakoti House at T. Nagar.
 A set was built on the top of the house to show eight houses as per the film's concept.

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan.
+The song "Nitham Nitham En" is set in Pahadi raga.

 Release and reception

 Koottu Puzhukkal was released on 12 September 1987.
 The Indian Express wrote, "It's a poignant film [...] the screenplay flits breathlessly from family to family .. from character to character..
 There is a whole gallery....".
-Jeyamanmadhan of Kalki wrote that with each character saying only two lines, the audience should be given free memory to remember them.
+Jayamanmadhan of Kalki wrote that with each character saying only two lines, the audience should be given free memory to remember them.